jbest/regex-repo/README.md

     version: VersionHere

 ## Build
 The [build.py](build.py) script reads all the regex documents in the ./regex directory and writes a summary of each into [./docs/repo-contents.md](/docs/repo-contents.md).
-Eventually other documents will be created to list regexes by keyword, etc. The critical testing process has not been written yet, but that is next.
+Eventually other documents will be created to list regexes by keyword, etc.

+## Test
+The [test.py](test.py) script reads all the regex documents in the ./regex directory and compares test results with actual results.
+This script needs to be refined so each component of the captured regex group is compared, not just the group as a whole.

 ## Make Template
 The [make-template.py](make-template.py) script will create a YAML-formatted document in the ./regex directory with boilerplate keys and values as well as a datestamp.
 The script generates a UUID for naming the file.